MattMoore050783/MS4-PJC-Plant-Services/README.md

 ### Existing Features

-- The navigation menu shows at the top but shrinks to a burger on smaller devices and shows on the right side of the screen.
+- The navigation menu shows at the top but shrinks to a burger on smaller devices and shows on the left side of the screen with a company logo shrinking to give the user access back to the homepage.
-- Users can login and register to the system which will give them standard user access.
+- Users can login and register to the system which will be stored on the system for delivery information to be automatically stored for future orders.
-- Admin access must be given by the system administrator with access to MongoDB
+- Admin access must be given by the system administrator with access to Django Admin.
-- Different menu options show between admin and standard user.
+- Different menu options show between admin and standard user, admin users can add and modify products and have access to the product management pages.
-- Admin users have access to all tasks for all users, all completed tasks for all users and management of tasktypes and sites.
-- Standard users have access to there own tasks that have been assigned by a manager and there own completed tasks.
+- Standard users have access to only buy products and update there profile information.
-- Tasks are written in collapsible headers that can be expanded to view more information on the task.
-- When a user logs in, the username and isAdmin is stored in a session variable in a cookie until the user logs out.
+- Purchases at the checkout are made via Stripe for secure purchases via card.
+- Users details of the shopping cart are stored until the browser is closed.
 - The footer is pinned to the bottom of all pages.
-- CRUD can be done by admin users on tasks, tasktypes and sites.
-- Edit and Delete buttons are hidden for standard users, only admin have access to these buttons on manage tasks.
-- Complete button is the only button shown to standard users.
-- Sites and Tasktypes and Users are linked via the database when adding a new task.
-- All fields must be completed when adding a task apart from the completion fields.
-- Fields are checked when adding a task and marked red if not filled out.
-- The due date field is DD/MM/YYYY - A data selector is always used to pick the date to avoid any data mismatches.
-- A search function is only available for admin users on completed tasks so they can search on Product Descriptions and tasktypes for keywords.
+- Webhooks are generated when a purchase is made in case any issues wth the site craching or user error, the order and payments still go through to stripe and to the database via the webhook.
+- The search function searches all products and matches the product name and description of anything added in the search critera.
+- Boostrap classes are used on all pages so it shows on mobile devices as well as large devices, pictures used are clear and concise for each product the give the user the best experience.

 ### Features Left To Implement

+- Product Quantities to be linked the the purchasing/stock system so stocks can be checked before placing orders.
-- Pagination needs to be added as the database grows on complete tasks.
+- More products to be added to match the total catalogue for the company.
-- Admin users can authorise other users in the database to be admin via user management
-- Reports Menu to be added to Admin users so they can run reports on users and in date ranges.

 ---

 ## Technologies Used

-- Materialize
+- Bootstrap
-  - Materialize was used for page structures and features like collapisble tasks and cards.
+  - Bootstrap was used for page structures and features like the menu system.

 - HTML
   - HTML was used for the main structure of the website.

-- JQuery
+- JQuery/Javascript
-  - JQuery was used for materialize features that needed some javascript function - Side Menu, Collapsible.
+  - JQuery was used for boostrap features that needed some javascript function - Return to top button.

 - CSS
-  - CSS was used to style and change sizes and positions of different items where materialize couldn't be used.
+  - CSS was used to style and change sizes and positions of different items where boostrap couldn't be used.

 - Python
-  - Flask
-    - Flask was used for rendering template, URI's, Redirects, Requests and flash messages.
-  - Bson
-    - BSON was used to access the data in MongoDB and to access ID's
+  - Python was used for creating the apps, models for each section.
-  - Werkzeug
-    - Werkzeug was user to hash password entry when registering to the site and encrypting on MongoDB.

-- MongoDB
+- Django
-  - MongoDB was used to store all data for the website.
+  - Django was used for the framework for the website alongside Python.

 - Google Chrome
   - Google Chrome Inspect and Developer tools was used for examining the website on different devices.